ory/docs/README.md

 Use
 [CodeFromRemote](https://github.com/ory/docusaurus-template/blob/master/src/theme/CodeFromRemote.js)
-to import code directly from Github.
+to import code directly from GitHub.

 Use this `mdx-code-block`: